- When is International Games Day this year?

 - Where can I find out more about the video game tournaments?

 Eli Neiburger and the Ann Arbor (MI) District Library have again graciously agreed to coordinate the tournaments for us using their GT System tournament software.
-More information will be available on the National Video Game Tournament Details page, and you can contact the AADL folks at gtsystem [at] aadl.org to ask specific questions about the tournaments.
+More information is available on the International Video Game Tournament Details page, and you can contact the AADL folks at gtsystem [at] aadl.org to ask specific questions about the tournaments.

 - Do we have to participate in the tournaments if we're going to play video games?